 How do I get a visa?

 Academic year students will need to gather all required documentation and pay an immigration fee before leaving for Argentina.
 Semester students will need to pay the immigration fee before leaving for Argentina.
 All students will change their immigration status to ‘student’ once they arrive in Mendoza.
 Please consult the Visa Guidelines for your country of study.

 Do I have to go to the consulate/embassy?

 No, you will need to visit Mendoza’s local immigration office to change your status from ‘tourist’ to ‘student.'

 Currently there is no visa fee; however, you will need to pay an immigration fee before entering Argentina.
 This fee is currently set at $160; however this amount is subject to change.
 Be sure to check the consulate’s website for any fee change.

 Yes, you will need to do your own research on visa requirements for citizens of your home country to study in Ecuador and Argentina.
 The CGSE may be able to help you with the required documents.
-Also, you will need to inform Gwen Moore and Jackie Wong that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.
+Also, you will need to inform International Student Services that you will be studying outside of the United States and discuss how you will remain in valid F-1 status during your studies abroad.

 P.O.
 Box 1773